cdacpankaj73/100-days-100-C-code/README.md

 day 1:Check if a Number is Positive or Negative in C++

 day 2:Check if a Number is Even or Odd in C++

+Day 3: Find the Sum of N Natural Numbers in C++

+Day 4: Find the Sum of Numbers in a Given Interval in C++